-The HSTI activities are based upon three pillars:
+The activities of the Initiative are based upon three pillars:

-(1) International Cooperation: To promote international cooperation in human spaceflight and space exploration-related activities
+(1) International Cooperation: To promote international cooperation in human spaceflight and activities related to space exploration;

-(2) Outreach: To promote increased awareness among Member States on the benefits of utilizing human space technology and its applications
+(2) Outreach: To promote increased awareness among Member States of the benefits of utilizing human space technology and its applications;

-First pillar - International cooperation: HSTI bridges and connects different reliable partners from the international space community and other United Nations entities as well as Member States.
-In close cooperation with the International Space Station (ISS) partners, information on the ISS management structure and on research facilities are provided.
-Furthermore, HSTI informs about opportunities to cooperate with ISS partner agencies and provides educational material on ISS related research.
+International cooperation: The Initiative bridges and connects different partners from the international space community and other United Nations entities, as well as Member States.
+In close cooperation with ISS partners, information on the management structure of the ISS and on research facilities is provided.
+Furthermore, the Initiative provides information about opportunities to cooperate with space agencies, as well as educational material on space science and technology.

-Second pillar - Outreach: HSTI organizes expert meetings and workshops annually or biannually to raise awareness on the current status of the space exploration activities as well as the benefits of utilizing human space technology and its applications.
-Experts from around the world meet together and exchange information and discuss possible future projects on human space exploration and its related activities.
-HSTI also provides the publications and distribute informative materials on these subjects.
+Outreach: The Initiative organizes expert meetings and workshops annually to raise awareness of the current status of space exploration activities, as well as the benefits of utilizing human space technology and its applications.
+Experts from around the world meet together and exchange information and discuss possible future projects with regard to human space exploration and its related activities.
+The Initiative also provides publications and distributes informative materials on these subjects.

-Third pillar - Capacity-building: HSTI is conducting the Zero-Gravity Instrument Project, in which microgravity simulation instruments called clinostats are distributed world-wide for education and research.
-In addition to the project, HSTI also seeks to establish programmes/fellowships that help researchers from non-space-faring countries to have access to these facilities.
-Within these programmes, HSTI provides information on the facility and on opportunities how to utilize them.
+Capacity-building: The Initiative is conducting the Zero-Gravity Instrument Project (ZGIP), in which microgravity simulation instruments, called clinostats, are distributed worldwide for education and research.
+In addition to the Project, the Initiative is also seeking to establish programmes and fellowships that help researchers from non-spacefaring countries gain access to these facilities.
+Within such programmes, the Initiative provides information on the facilities and on opportunities to utilize them.

 -Space station activities